 about what you need to register your child,

 visit our Required

 Documents section.
 You also can call Central Registration at

 475-6125 between 8:30 a.m. and 4 p.m.
 Monday through Friday.
 Central

 Registration is located at 75 Watervliet Ave.

-The district will not provide bus transportation to any prekindergarten
+does not provide bus transportation to any prekindergarten